 Cartier, C & Hu, D 2018, ''Building Relationships between Cities and Towns in China: The Emerging City System in Chongqing'', RSA Regions e-Zine, vol. 2018, no. 2: Engaging, Exchanging and Impacting: Regional Research for All, pp. 1-10.

-Cartier, C 2017, 'Contextual Urban Theory and the 'Appeal' of Gentrification: Lost in Transposition?', International Journal of Urban and Regional Research, vol. 41, no. 3, pp. 466-477.View/Download from: UTS OPUS or Publisher's site
+Cartier, C 2017, 'Contextual Urban Theory and the 'Appeal' of Gentrification: Lost in Transposition?', International Journal of Urban and Regional Research, vol. 41, no. 3, pp. 466-477.View/Download from: Publisher's site

 © 2017 Urban Research Publications Limited The significance of practising theory in context reflects current debates in urban studies as well as the history of poststructural thought whose scholarship, informed by postcolonial critique and understandings of ethics and responsibility in international research collaboration, continues to give evident substance to the nature of epistemological violence.
 This essay takes up the challenge of contextual theory and empirical research through a critical comparative approach that ultimately finds how the expansive gentrification balloon pops as a consequence of assumptions and misassumptions that leave consequential data hiding in plain sight.
 The contributions of this essay include treatment of the transposition of ideas as a theoretical, methodological and ethical problem, and an original comparative summary of the frequency of 'gentrification' in the news media of ten major cities in addition to the print and online media of Hong Kong.
 The analysis demonstrates not only how context matters in research design, but also how distinction in the articulation of theoretical argument will be upheld or deflated by knowledge of, and acquired in, context.
 The essay summarizes the arguments for the larger Interventions forum, and concludes that a critical-theoretical comparative international urban studies generates and builds through refinement of theory in iterative dialogue with historical processes.

-Cartier, C 2016, 'A Political Economy of Rank: the territorial administrative hierarchy and leadership mobility in urban China', Journal of Contemporary China, vol. 25, no. 100, pp. 529-546.View/Download from: UTS OPUS or Publisher's site
+Cartier, C 2016, 'A Political Economy of Rank: the territorial administrative hierarchy and leadership mobility in urban China', Journal of Contemporary China, vol. 25, no. 100, pp. 529-546.View/Download from: Publisher's site

 © 2016 Taylor & Francis The level or rank of an administrative division (行区等级 or 政区级别) in China—a structural condition of the sub-national territorial administrative system—is a correlate of administrative rank (行政级别).
 State reterritorialization of the administrative divisions (行政区划), through establishment and expansion of hundreds of cities, introduces a political economy of differentiation and change by which city governments take the measure of their administrative reach and economic capacity.
 How do changes to the administrative divisions involve administrative rank, economic status and territorial governing power?
 In Suzhou, a prefecture-level city, incommensurability between the economic status of the city and its administrative rank reveals how 'unfair' rank in the administrative hierarchy becomes implicated in negotiations over territorial adjustments and cadre appointments, leading to creative forms of rank adjustment.
 Dynamics of the administrative divisions reflect rank consciousness, influence official positions and structure urban transformation in contemporary China.